 Feinberg & Waller, APC takes on relocation cases in which a divorced or divorcing parent is:

 - Moving abroad

 Even if you have the other parent’s verbal agreement to the move, you should also get their written approval.
 If the other parent ends up taking legal action, you don’t want it to come down to their word against yours.
 To further protect yourself and your rights as a parent, it is best to get a judge’s written approval before moving.

 We recognize that most parents will not simply agree to let their ex move away with their child.
 For contentious move-away cases, you will need to take the matter to family court.
 Our Beverly Hills relocation attorneys can help you negotiate a move into a child custody arrangement or file a court order modification request.

-Why Would a Judge Deny Relocation?
+Why Would a Judge Deny Relocation in CA?

 When reviewing a relocation case, the judge will consider one factor above all else: the best interests of the child.
 If the move would leave the child worse off, then the judge must deny your request.

 You will have a better chance for success in your relocation case if you can show that moving out of the city, state, or country would be better for your child.

 A judge may deny an international relocation case if they believe it violates the Hague Convention on the Civil Aspects of International Child Abduction.